QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 Infinite Horizon
 -----------------

-We often want to compute the solutions of such games for infinite horizons, in the hope that the decision rules :math:`F_{it}` settle down to be time-invariant as :math:`t_1 \rightarrow +\infty`
+We often want to compute the solutions of such games for infinite horizons, in the hope that the decision rules :math:`F_{it}` settle down to be time-invariant as :math:`t_1 \rightarrow +\infty`.

-In practice, we usually fix :math:`t_1` and compute the equilibrium of an infinite horizon game by driving :math:`t_0 \rightarrow - \infty`
+In practice, we usually fix :math:`t_1` and compute the equilibrium of an infinite horizon game by driving :math:`t_0 \rightarrow - \infty`.

-This is the approach we adopt in the next section
+This is the approach we adopt in the next section.